meshcloud/gate-resource/README.md

 * `item_file`: Path to a file containing an item to pass through the gate.
 Wildcards are allowed, but should match only a single item.
 This file may also be a `.autogate` file.
 * `update_autoclose`: Process pending autoclose items in the repository

-> Note: when putting a new gate item or `.autoclose` spec, the resource checks if a matching item already passed the gate.
+> Note: Gate puts are idempotent.
+When putting a new gate item or `.autoclose` spec, the resource checks if a matching item already passed the gate.
 When this is the case, `out` will emit the version that previously produced this item.

-This enables gate puts to be idempotent.
+#### Creating .autoclose items

+`.autoclose` items can be put to the gate just like regular items.
+However, the version that gate-resource will emmit for this item may vary:

+* when a matching target item (i.e. the filename without `.autoclose` extension) already exists, emits the version that produced this target item.
+* when the `.autoclose` item is immediately closable (all dependent items alreday passed their gates), close the item and emit the version
+* otherwise emit a `none` version (see above)

 ## Development